paulbunyancommunications/gigazonegaming/puphpet/puppet/modules/elasticsearch/README.md

 The elasticsearch module sets up Elasticsearch instances and can manage plugins and templates.

-This module has been tested against all versions of ES 1.x and 2.x
+This module has been tested against ES 1.0 and up.

 ##Setup